kvmanohar22/jekyll-now/about.md

 permalink: /about/
 ---
 Hey there!, <br>
-I am Kv Manohar, an undergraduate student IIT Kharagpur, India majoring in Mathematics and Computing course from the Department of Mathematics.<br>
+I am Kv Manohar, an undergraduate student at IIT Kharagpur, India majoring in Mathematics and Computing course from the Department of Mathematics.<br>

 ### Fields of Interest
 Robotics <br>
 Deep Learning <br>
 Reinforcement Learning <br>